Discover PArCo: the Colosseum and its Archeological Park

 Visiting the Colosseum

-As many know, the Colosseum was once a stadium for gladiator contests and public spectacles like animal hunts, land and sea battle re-enactments, executions, and dramas.
+As many know, the Flavian Amphitheatre, more commonly known as the Colosseum, was once a stadium for gladiator contests and public spectacles like animal hunts, land and sea battle re-enactments, executions, and dramas.
 Although it isn’t used for any of that anymore, that doesn’t stop it from drawing in crowds larger than I even have the energy to imagine.
 I will not go as far to say that the Colosseum is beyond what any of us expect, but the experience is pretty surreal.
 It is one thing to visit, let’s say, a palace, you walk around the grounds with the other thousand people and struggle to imagine what living there could have been like.
 In the Colosseum, you are surrounded by thousands of other people but that’s exactly what it would have been like in 70 AD and that’s crazy!
 For many of us that don’t have a great imagination, it is even more amazing to be able to look out into the crowds of people within these ancient walls once filled with many of our ancestors and for maybe the only time in our life, feel like a Roman.

-Visiting Palatine Hill
+Visiting the Palatine Hill

-Palatine Hill was home to Romans since the 10th Century, so no wonder it falls under this list of truly ancient sites.
+The Palatine Hill was home to Romans since the 10th Century, so no wonder it falls under this list of truly ancient sites.
 In its later years it was home exclusively to emperors.
 What better place for an emperor to gaze over their domain than the centermost hill of the Seven Hills of Rome, looking over the Roman Forum and the Circus Maximus?
-Honestly, what better place for you, not an emperor but just as grand, too look out over Rome in standing in one of the oldest parts of it?
+Honestly, what better place for you, not an emperor but just as grand, to look out over Rome in standing in one of the oldest parts of it?